 If the project is to comply with California Title 24 ventilation requirements, keep subsection “b.” and delete subsection “a.”

-For projects complying with the Ventilation Rate Procedure of ASHRAE Standard 62.1:
+[VENT 621]For projects complying with the Ventilation Rate Procedure of ASHRAE Standard 62.1:

-MinOA, the design outdoor air rate when the zone with a CO2 sensor served by the system is unpopulated.
+[OR [YES CO2] [YES OCC]]MinOA, the design outdoor air rate when the zone with a CO2 sensor served by the system is unpopulated.
 MinOA shall equal Vbz-A/EzC.

 DesOA, the design outdoor air rate when the zone served by the system is occupied at its design population, including diversity where applicable.
 DesOA shall equal (Vbz-A+Vbz-P)/EzH.

-For projects complying with the California Title 24 Ventilation Standards:
+[VENT T24]For projects complying with the California Title 24 Ventilation Standards:

-MinOA, the design outdoor air rate when the zone with a CO2 sensor served by the system is unpopulated.
+[OR [YES CO2] [YES OCC]]MinOA, the design outdoor air rate when the zone with a CO2 sensor served by the system is unpopulated.
 MinOA shall equal Varea-min.

 DesOA, the design outdoor air rate when the zone served by the system is occupied at its design population, including diversity where applicable.
 DesOA shall equal the larger of Varea-min and Vocc-min.